Birmingham man jailed for extreme pornography

 A Birmingham man has been sent to prison for possessing extreme pornography involving bestiality and child abuse images.

-Jake Cunningham, 26, of Brailes Drive, Sutton Coldfield, Birmingham, received a six-month jail sentence for extreme pornography on Monday 30 September at Birmingham Crown Court.
+Jake Cunningham, 26, of Sutton Coldfield, received a six-month jail sentence for extreme pornography on Monday 30 September at Birmingham Crown Court.

 He received a jail sentence for possessing 17 obscene videos which he had received via Whatsapp, all of which were still available on his Whatsapp account and had not been deleted and two of which were saved on his phone.
 He also shared two of these videos with at least one other person.